dlernerg/The-increased-ecological-niche-of-dual/README.md

-# Scripts and Data for "The-increased-ecological-niche-of-dual mycorrhizal tree species"
+# Scripts and Data for "The increased environmental niche of dual mycorrhizal tree species"

 - **Author**: David Lerner
 - **Email**: dlernerg@gmail.com

 ## Version

-- **Current Version**: v2.0
+- **Current Version**: v2.2
-- **Release Date**: March 18, 2025
+- **Release Date**: March 22, 2025

 ## Description

-This repository contains the R scripts and necessary data used for the analysis in the paper **The increased ecological niche of dual mycorrhizal tree species** by Rog et al. These scripts are designed to reproduce the analyses described in the paper.
+This repository contains the R scripts used for the analysis in the paper **The increased environmental niche of dual mycorrhizal tree species** by Rog et al. These scripts are designed to reproduce the analyses described in the paper.

+The necessary data can be found in a supplementary DOI: https://zenodo.org/records/15065494

 ## R Version